TheJoshBrod/Agentic-AI-EmailBuddy/README.md

 A multimodal AI chatbot capable of interacting with documents, images, and videos.
 It leverages Jac's Object Spatial Programming, Mean Typed Programming, and Model Context Protocol to create a modular and intelligent system.

 See the [Jac-MCP Chatbot README](./jac-mcp-chatbot/README.md) for more details.

+---

+### EmailBuddy
+EmailBuddy is an email assistant to traverse your network of emails.
+Provides a chat interface where you can ask questions to an agentic assistant to answer your email queries.
+Agent uses OSP to better represent relationships between senders, recipients, and emails.

+See the [EmailBuddy README](./EmailBuddy/README.md) to learn more.